On idiomatic Rust

 The idiomatic way to do this is to implement the trait "Display".
 This has the advantage that the struct can be printed, but it also automatically gets you the ".to_string()" function for free.

-I'm always open for suggestions to improve the engine in such a way that it adheres more to idiomatic Rust, as long as it doesn't slow down the execution speed, doesn't hurt readability, or maintainability.
+I'm always open for suggestions to improve the engine in such a way that it adheres more to idiomatic Rust, as long as it doesn't slow down the execution speed and doesn't hurt readability, or maintainability.
 Please take into account that, because of these requirements, Rustic sometimes doesn't follow idiomatic Rust by choice.